A weather warning for snow and ice has been sent out by the Met Office.

 During adverse weather, you should:

-- clear ice and snow off all windows, lights, number plate, and vehicle roof before you set off
+- clear ice off all windows, lights, number plate, and vehicle roof before you set off

 - make sure the mirrors are clear and windows are de-misted thoroughly